KABOSScodes/apm_projects/chapters/ChapterNotes.md

 > 3. Consider using the simplest model that reasonably approximates the per- formance of the more complex methods.

 ## Chapter 5: Measuring Performance in Regression Models
-### 4.1 Data Splitting
-**This will purely contain direct quotes from the book until the information is better organized**

->To understand the strengths and weaknesses of a particular model, relying solely on a single metric is problematic.
-Visualizations of the model fit, particularly residual plots, are critical to understanding whether the model is fit for purpose.
+When assessing the strengths and weaknesses of a model, a mix of performance metrics and plots (particularly residual plots) can/should be used to evaluate if the model truly is a good fit for its intended purpose.

-> When the outcome is a number, the most common method for characteriz- ing a model’s predictive capabilities is to use the root mean squared error (RMSE).
-This metric is a function of the model residuals, which are the ob- served values minus the model predictions.
+### Metrics

+#### Mean squared error - MSE

-> The mean squared error (MSE) is calculated by squaring the residuals and summing them.
-The RMSE is then calculated by taking the square root of the MSE so that it is in the same units as the original data.
+The mean squared error is calculated as the sum of the squared residuals (observed values minus predicted values):

-**MSE**

 $$
 \text{MSE} = \frac{1}{n} \sum_{i=1}^n (y_i - \hat{y}_i)^2
 $$

-**RMSE**
+#### Root mean squared error - RMSE

+When the outcome is a number, the most common metric for evaluation of the model's predictive capabilities is the root mean squared error (RMSE), which is a function of the residuals.

 $$
 \text{RMSE} = \sqrt{MSE} = \sqrt{\frac{1}{n} \sum_{i=1}^n (y_i - \hat{y}_i)^2}
 $$

+#### Coefficient of determination - R2

+The coefficient of determination is another metric that is widely used (and often misused).
+It can be interpreted as:

-> Another common metric is the coefficient of determination, commonly written as R2.
-This value can be interpreted as the proportion of the information in the data that is explained by the model.
+> "the proportion of the information in the data that is explained by the model"

-> There are multiple formulas for calculating this quantity (Kv ̊alseth 1985), although the simplest version finds the correlation coefficient between the observed and predicted values (usually denoted by R) and squares it.

-> R2 is a measure of correlation, not accuracy.
+It is important to note, that R2 is a measure of the correlation - not accuracy.
 A common phenomenon with some tree-based methods is overprediction of low values and underprediction of high values.
-I such cases R2 needs to be used with caution, but such a systematic bias in the predictions may be acceptable if the model otherwise works.
+In such cases R2 needs to be used with caution, but such a systematic bias in the predictions may be acceptable if the model otherwise works.

-> It is also important to realize that R2 is dependent on the variation in the outcome.
-Using the interpretation that this statistic measures the proportion of variance explained by the model, one must remember that the denominator of that proportion is calculated using the sample variance of the outcome.

-See below

-**R2**
+Likewise, it should be noted that R2 is dependent on the outcome variation as seen below.
+Thus, two models can have the exact same RMSE, but differences in the variance of the outcome values may result in one model performing better than the other according to R2.

+There are many formulas for calculating R2.
+It can be expressed in terms of MSE and the variance:

 $$
 R^2 = 1 - \frac{MSE}{Var(y)}
 $$

-With r being the correlation coefficient:
+The simplest version simply squares the correlation coefficient:

 $$
 R^2 = r^2
 $$

+The correlation coefficient can be calculated from Pearson's formula.

 **Pearson's correlation coefficient - Conceptual Formula**
 * Numerator = covariance